-The primary purpose of the Legal Aid Society is to provide quality legal services for the low-income residents, the working poor, children, and disadvantaged groups with special legal needs in Orange County, Florida, and to assist in providing legal aid services to similarly situated residents of neighboring counties though an effective and fiscally sound program through the combined efforts of staff and pro bono attorneys.
+The primary purpose of the Legal Aid Society is to provide quality legal services for the low-income residents, children, and disadvantaged groups with special legal needs in Orange County, Florida, and to assist in providing legal aid services to similarly situated residents of neighboring counties through an effective and fiscally sound program through the combined efforts of staff and pro bono attorneys.

-Since its creation, the program has been located at a variety of sites within downtown Orlando.
-In 1978, the Orange County Bar Association and Legal Aid purchased a building on North Orange Avenue.
-In 1990, Legal Aid moved to its present location at the corner of Magnolia Avenue and Robinson Street.
+Since its creation, the program has been located at various sites within downtown Orlando.
+In 1978, the Orange County Bar Association and Legal Aid Society purchased a building on North Orange Avenue.
+In 1990, the Legal Aid Society moved to its present location at the corner of Magnolia Avenue and Robinson Street.

 The Legal Aid Society remains a local program with core support from volunteers whose dedication enables it to provide civil legal services primarily in Orange County.
 Legal Aid is especially proud of its Pro Bono Program, and the Guardian ad Litem Program.